eunos-1128/openstructure/modules/doc/actions.rst

      the ligand SDF file(s).
 Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
    * "reference_ligands": Same for reference ligands.
+   * "chem_groups": Groups of polypeptides/polynucleotides from reference that
+     are considered chemically equivalent, i.e. pass a pairwise sequence identity threshold that can be controlled with --chem-group-seqid-thresh.
+     You can derive stoichiometry from this.
+Contains only chains that are considered in chain mapping, i.e. pass a size threshold (defaults: 6 for peptides, 4 for nucleotides).
+   * "chem_mapping": List of same length as "chem_groups".
+Assigns model chains to the respective chem group.
+Again, only contains chains that are considered in chain mapping.
+That is 1) pass the same size threshold as for chem_groups
+     2) can be aligned to any of the chem groups with a sequence identity threshold that can be controlled by --chem-map-seqid-thresh.
+   * "unmapped_mdl_chains": Model chains that could be considered in chain mapping, i.e. are long enough, but could not be mapped to any chem group.
+     Depends on --chem-map-seqid-thresh.
+A mapping for each model chain can be enforced by setting it to 0.
    * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".